Last Updated on June 26, 2023 by lindseymahoney

 3 | Paint the Stone Fireplace with Primer (Kilz)

-To get into the grooves around the rocks, we used a 3/4 thick roller cover and fat, old paintbrushes.
-The primer required two coats before the wall was ready for the interior paint.
+To get into the grooves around the rocks, we used paint rollers with 3/4 thick roller covers and fat, old paintbrushes.
+The primer required a second coat of paint before the wall was ready for the interior paint.

 On this particular weekend, my parents were in town to celebrate my birthday.